 I’m passionate about healthcare, privacy, and making technology accessible.
 I’m actively exploring federated learning for hospitals, building a phone-sized medical diagnostic device, and transforming the command line.
 If you’re interested in chatting about any of these, please email/DM me.

-In my free time, I read fiction, paint oil paintings, play squash and cycle.
-Fun fact: I sang in the Yale Russian chorus without knowing Russian!
+In my free time, I read fiction, paint oil paintings, play squash, and cycle.

 The film club no one's heard of